andela-ydaniju/rspec_and_rails5/readme.md

 end
 ```

 Notice keywords like `process`, `method` and `params` in the first solution and `params` in the second and `moderator` being explicitly called for both.
 These are the keywords.
-You could red more about `kwargs`.
+You could read more about `kwargs`.

-**Verdict**: Althought the first one is verbose, I use the second.
+**Verdict**: I use the second option since the first is too verbose for me.
 If it's simple and correct, it's better for me.

 ###3.
 Extraction of some methods to another gem